This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Norway.

 What interim measures are available?
 Will local courts issue interim measures pending the constitution of the tribunal?

-Provided that the parties have not agreed otherwise and on the request of one of the parties, the tribunal may grant interim measures necessary due to the subject matter of the dispute (eg, preserve evidence substantial to the case).
-However, interim measures are not subject to enforcement by the ordinary courts.
+Provided that the parties have not agreed otherwise and on the request of one of the parties, the tribunal may grant interim measures necessary due to the subject matter of the dispute (e.g. preserve evidence substantial to the case).
+However, interim measures decided by the arbitral tribunal are not enforceable and thus cannot be enforced by the ordinary courts.

-The parties may request interim measures from the courts before or during arbitral proceedings (ie, security attachments and preliminary injunctions), pursuant to Chapters 32 to 34 of the Dispute Act.
+The courts have the right to order interim measures in disputes subject to arbitration.
+The parties may request interim measures from the courts before or during arbitral proceedings (i.e. security attachments and preliminary injunctions), pursuant to Chapters 32 to 34 of the Norwegian Dispute Act.
+Interim measures decided by the courts are enforceable.

 Are anti-suit and/or anti-arbitration injunctions available and enforceable in your country?